 What kinds of products will be at the new store?

-Our management team will be making the decisions about what to carry and your opinion and requests help them in that process.
+Our management team will be making the decisions about what to carry and your opinion and requests help in that process.
 Let us know your ideas by posting them on the product request board in the store or emailing email@example.com.

 How will the expansion be financed?